 About Me

 Before joining UNC–Chapel Hill, I was a Van Vleck Visiting Assistant Professor in the Department of Mathematics at the University of Wisconsin–Madison.
 My postdoctoral research, supervised by Prof. Saverio Spagnolie, focused on the interaction of anisotropic fluids with soft matter.
-Prior to that, I completed my MMath and DPhil in the Oxford Centre for Industrial and Applied Mathematics at the Mathematical Institute, University of Oxford.
+Prior to that, I completed my MMath and DPhil in the Oxford Centre for Industrial and Applied Mathematics (OCIAM), University of Oxford.
 My doctoral research, supervised by Prof. Dominic Vella, explored the mechanics of thin elastic materials and their interaction with soft matter.